Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 3. Reduce Shopify Apps and Unused Scripts

-While apps can add valuable functionality to your store, each installed app introduces additional code that can impact load times.
+While apps can add valuable functionality for your shop, every app that is installed contributes additional code that can impact load times.

-- Audit Installed Apps: Regularly review and remove apps that are no longer necessary or in use.
+- Audit Installed Apps: Regularly scan and remove unused apps.

-- Prioritize Built-in Features: Utilize Shopify’s native features whenever possible to minimize reliance on third-party apps.
+- Prioritize Built-in Features: Take advantage of Shopify’s native features wherever possible to minimize reliance on third-party apps.

-- Monitor App Performance: Use Shopify’s Speed Report to identify apps that may be affecting your store’s performance.
+- Monitor App Performance: Use Shopify’s Speed Report to see apps that may be affecting your store’s performance.

-By streamlining the number of apps and scripts on your site, you can reduce complexity and improve loading speeds.
+By reducing the number of apps and scripts that show on your website, you reduce complexity and improve load times.

 4. Minify CSS, JavaScript, and Liquid Code